-Yellow Passion Fruit: Amazing Benefits Plus Side Effects
+Yellow Passion Fruit: Amazing Benefits And It’s Side Effects

 Yellow passion fruit is one variety of Passiflora edulis which is a genus of Pasiflora.
 This species of passion flower is native to Brazil.

-However it is cultivated in many tropical and subtropical regions including South America, the Caribbean, South Africa, and Asia.
+Passionfruit is cultivated in many tropical and subtropical regions of South America, the Caribbean, South Africa, and Asia.

-There are at least seven varieties of Passiflora edulis, but Yellow passion fruit and its relative Purple passion fruit are the two passion fruit varieties that are grown commercially.
+There are at least seven varieties of Passiflora edulis.
+However, Yellow passion fruit and its relative Purple passion fruit are the two varieties that are grown commercially.

-However, Yellow passion fruites are bigger and more juicy than the purple variety.
+The Yellow passion produce bigger and more juicy than the purple variety.

 Is Yellow Passion Fruit Edible?